sealad886/deep_search_persist/README.md

 Access the UI in your browser, typically at `http://localhost:7860`.

+### Web UI Features

+The Gradio interface includes three main tabs:

+1. **Research Tab**: Core research functionality with streaming responses
+2. **Session Management Tab**: View, manage, and delete saved research sessions
+3. **System Status Tab**: Monitor Docker containers and Ollama server status
+   - Real-time status monitoring with visual indicators (✅/❌/⚠️)
+   - Docker container health checking
+   - Ollama server connectivity and model availability
+   - Terminal launch button (when Ollama is not running)
+   - Configurable terminal commands via `research.toml`

 ### Interacting with the UI

 * **New Research:** Input your query, select models, and adjust parameters.
 * **Resuming Sessions:** If the API server has persistence enabled, you can input a `session_id` to resume a previous research task.
 Session files are typically stored in `simple-webui/logs/sessions/`.
+* **System Monitoring:** Use the System Status tab to check if all services are running properly, especially Ollama.
+* **Terminal Launch:** If Ollama is not running, click the terminal launch button to open a configured terminal session.

 ## Using the API